Start with a Specialist.

 Breakthrough treatments and access to modern advances in sports medicine keep you in the game longer, performing better, and achieving more.
 Click below to schedule your appointment with Dr. Hamilton in real time.

-About Dr. Steve Hamilton
+About Dr. Hamilton

-Steve Hamilton, M.D. is a Cincinnati native and proud LaSalle alumnus.
-He is a sports medicine physician and orthopaedic surgeon with special interests including minimally invasive arthroscopic surgery of the shoulder, hip, knee and ankle, treatment of athletic foot and ankle injuries, and fracture treatment.
+Steve Hamilton, M.D. is a Cincinnati native and proud La Salle alumnus.
+He is a sports medicine physician and orthopaedic surgeon with specialized interests including minimally invasive arthroscopic surgery of the shoulder, hip, knee and ankle and treatment of fracture injuries.

 Arthroscopic surgery allows doctors to operate using cameras, without making major incisions.
 Instead of opening a patient up to repair a joint, Dr. Hamilton is able to perform the procedure using the scope.
 This results in reduced scar tissue and less complications.

-Dr. Steve Hamilton is a native of Cincinnati, OH.
-He grew up on the west side and graduated from LaSalle High School.
-He stayed local and attended the University of Cincinnati College of Medicine.
-Upon graduation, he completed his residency in Orthopaedic Surgery at Emory University in Atlanta, GA.
+After graduating from La Salle High School, Dr. Hamilton stayed local and attended the University of Cincinnati College of Medicine.
+Upon graduation, he completed his residency in Orthopaedic Surgery at Emory University in Atlanta, Georgia.
 He then fulfilled a one year fellowship at Steadman-Hawkins Clinic of the Carolinas in sports medicine and shoulder reconstruction.

-Orthobiologics FAQs:
+Orthobiologics FAQs

 When Should I Consider an Orthobiologics Procedure?